-The MCC country code for the individual MCC service area or the MCC country code of the nodal MCC for the DDR as provided in System document C/S A.001 "Cospas-Sarsat Data Distribution Plan".
+The MCC country code for the individual MCC service area or the MCC country code of the nodal MCC for the DDR as provided on the Cospas-Sarsat website www.cospas-sarsat.org.
 Nodal MCCs will fill this field with service area.